 Retrieve the name of the instance profile or the full Amazon Resource Name (ARN) of the instance profile.

-For more information about creating and managing an IAM role, see Create a Role in the Using IAM guide.
+For more information about creating and managing an IAM role, see Create a Role in the IAM User Guide guide.

 When you create the launch configuration, specify the name of the instance profile or the full ARN of the instance profile.